Best Goat Milk Formulas of 2024, Tested & Reviewed

 In fact, recent research shows that goat milk-based infant formula has many similar benefits to breast milk, including maintaining a healthy gut microflora, immune development, and protection against infection (references 24).

-We've been reviewing goat milk formulas for over 10 years and if we made our own goat milk-based infant formula, here is what it would look like:
+We've been reviewing goat milk formulas for over 10 years and if we made our own goat milk-based infant formula, here are some of the key features it would have:

 ✔️ Certified organic or non-GMO.